Common Symptoms of Osteoarthritis - and Why Early Action Matters

 Morning Stiffness That Lasts

-The Arthritis Foundation notes that this kind of stiffness, particularly in the hips or knees, is a key marker of cartilage wear and joint inflammation.
-Over time, it can interfere with daily routines like getting dressed or preparing breakfast.
+According to the Arthritis Foundation, this kind of morning stiffness, especially in the hips and knees, is a sign of cartilage breakdown and joint inflammation.
+Over time, it doesn’t just cause discomfort, it can make everyday tasks like getting dressed or making breakfast feel harder than they should.

 Creaking, Cracking, or Grinding Sounds